-Before I set out to travel the world a few years ago I wondered what challenges my mostly vegan diet would create along the way.
+Before I set out from New York City to travel the world as a vegan a few years ago I wondered what challenges my mostly vegan diet would create along the way.

 Yes I was a little stressed out about it.
 Unsure of just how vegan friendly many countries around the world were, I mentally prepared for hardship.

 Well, I’m happy to report that I’m still here, robust, on the road, and have even converted to a fully vegan diet along the way.
 Far from starving.
 I’ve been traveling as a vegan for over two years now, and I’ve been pleasantly surprised at just how easy it has been to keep to my animal friendly diet intact.

 Yes, a large majority of the human population doesn’t seem to understand the concepts of veganism fully.
 But there are enough of us out there to make a difference, and to make vegan travel a reality.

 I have learned much along the way, and have found that I can survive, and thrive as a vegan in every place I have visited.
 Some places are easier than others, of course, but being a vegan has rarely impacted my travel in a negative way.
 In fact, it has enriched my experience, and it has the benefit of allowing me to expose others to the ideals behind my vegan lifestyle.

 So fellow vegans, do not fear leaving the safe confines of your borders and boundaries to explore the great wide world.
 For it is vast, green, and becoming slightly more animal friendly all the time.
 Go out and explore, and introduce others to the wonders of an animal friendly lifestyle!